 My favourite of these stories is the darkest one, I think: “The Warlock’s Hairy Heart.”
 This story…. well, what I can say about it?
 It is straightforward enough: a powerful young warlock sees emotion and sentiment as weaknesses.
 He removes his heart and hides it, rendering him immune and supposedly invulnerable to all feelings beyond general surface ones.
 However, one day after hearing that his servants feel sorry for him not having married, the reader realizes that he still possesses pride and anger.
 He arranges to marry someone who matches his wealth and power.
 However, the witch he woos with poetry that he intellectually understands can see there is something lacking in him.
 She confronts him and he reveals his secret: which horrifies her.
 In the process of convincing him to restore his heart, you realize that in the amount of time it’s been out of his body, and starved of emotions it has changed into a warping, hungry, ravenous force.
 Suffice to say, the tale does not end well.
 Dumbledore, in his comments, makes it clear that it is possible that this tale is a metaphor against creating horcruxes, basically soul mutilations and removal into other objects to make one invulnerable, but more than that of thinking that you can use magic to disrupt the natural order of the world without consequences.

 “Babbitty Rabbitty and Her Cackling Stump” is an amusing tale about a king who tries to kill all the wizards and witches his kingdom, except one to teach him magic.
 Unfortunately, the man he hires is a charlatan – the latter of which going on to get the old washerwoman Babbitty, who is an actual witch, to help convince the king he can practice magic to save his own life and fortune.
 The problem is, Babbitty proves, in hiding, that magic has its limits.
 It can’t resurrect the dead.
 She ends up faking her death and becoming a tree to threaten the king with a curse: that he must protect all witches and wizards and make a statue to her or he will suffer the same cuts to the tree that she was that he attempted to cut down.
 Of course, another truth is that a witch can’t become a tree either but she is an Animagus – a witch that can change into an animal – which she did to hide the tree as she escapes.
 Dumbledore and Rowling in the narrative comments mention that this tale has some liberties taken in that Animagi can’t talk as a human in their animal form.
-But they also mention that the curse Babbitty threatens the king with could be the Cruciatus Curse: a spell that causes a living subject horrific agony and is one of the three Unforgiving Curses outlawed by the Ministry many centuries later.
+But they also mention that the curse Babbitty threatens the king with could be the Cruciatus Curse: a spell that causes a living subject horrific agony and is one of the three Unforgivable Curses outlawed by the Ministry many centuries later.

 And then, of course, we come to the most well-known of the tales: “The Tale of the Three Brothers,” which might as well be called “The Deathly Hallows.”
 It is part of the book of Tales that Dumbledore gives Hermione Granger after his death: which gives her, Ron Weasley, and Harry Potter clues about the powerful three Deathly Hallows artifacts.
 The story is seemingly straightforward, much like Harry Potter and Rowling’s Wizarding World supposedly is: three brothers use their magic to walk across a bridge and cheat Death.
 Death attempts to ensnare them by offering them gifts.
 He gives the oldest brother the Elder Wand, the middle one the Resurrection Stone, and the youngest and most wily brother the Invisibility Cloak.
-The first brother is arrogant and uses the Elder Wand’s superior power to win a deal, but gets killed in his sleep by a thief who takes the wand from him.
+The first brother is arrogant and uses the Elder Wand’s superior power to win a duel, but gets killed in his sleep by a thief who takes the wand from him.
 The second brother uses the Resurrection Stone to bring back a woman he loves from death, but only resurrects her suffering, cold, intangible shade.
 This leads him to madness and he commits suicide.
 But the third brother uses the Invisible Cloak to elude death for many years and it is only when he has made a family and learned all he can that he surrenders his Cloak to his children and walks away with Death, willingly, as his friend and equal.

 There is, suffice to say, more commentary on that story than there is story by Dumbledore.
 Of course, we learn in the Harry Potter series that the Deathly Hallows were something he and Grindelwald sought out in order to conquer Death itself once upon a time before Dumbledore’s priorities changed and he learned his wisdom the hard way.
 The commentaries are rich in and of themselves.
 Dumbledore shows how learned he is in Wizarding lore and J.K.
 Rowling presents it as though Dumbledore and even Professor McGonagall are actual people and experts in their fields.
 There is even mention of one Beatrix Bloxam who seems to be the Wizarding World’s equivalent to Thomas Bowdler: but whereas the latter cuts out the most graphic and offensive parts of older stories and therefore make their narratives weaker for it, Bloxam censors and sanitizes the stories for children to the point of being saccharine sweet and imaginatively unpalatable: rather like how Alan Moore and those from The Mindless Ones and others seek to claim Rowling herself does with tales of magic.
 If something can be bowdlerized then a prude afraid of their own darkness should be called a Bloxamite.